njames/talks/README.md

 # Talks

-All my talks in markdown so I can edit from anywhere and present with reveal.j
+All my talks in markdown so I can edit from anywhere and present with reveal.js

-## Reuse at will.
+## Reuse at will for non-commercial use.
 While this is a WIP space while talks are developed, you are open to reuse this content with a non-commercial attribution licence.
+That means in broad terms personal learning is great, while getting paid to deliver this material is not.

 ## Talk Ideas